22 Apr Passion flowers are from the future: Freaky bloom, tangy fruit, vigorous vine

-On a design note, the vines are vigorous and make excellent privacy screens and outdoor wall coverings.
+On a landscape design note — the vines are vigorous and make excellent privacy screens and outdoor wall coverings.
 We also like to float the cut flowers in glass or wooden bowls of water.

-In our zone, the plant flowers throughout the year.
+In our zone, the plant flowers in late summer, early fall.
 We’ve had a lot of luck with our own P. caerulea vine, which originated as a tiny bare-root plant mailed to us by Ryan’s mom from her garden.
 We planted it along our west-facing reed fence in hopes of hiding the latter’s unfortunate appearance.
 (A variation on our Hide the Stucco theme.)
 It took a year for the young vine to grow tall enough out of its partly shaded area to find full sun above the hammock.
 But when it did, it took off.
 Within a few months, our fence, the ficus above it, and the strings of the hammock were carpeted in leaves and flowers that spark immediate conversation when guests come over.

 Hummingbirds and bees also love ’em, and the plant acts as a love hotel and nursery for the gulf fritillary.
 The latter’s chrysalis even resembles a dried Passiflora leaf — which is quite the nifty evolutionary adaptation.